 The designs themselves needed plenty of consideration, never have the elements of one of our designs needed such scrutiny.
 The colour needed to be high contrast, which meant we used either black text on yellow or a combination of black and white throughout the designs.
 The text size had to be more than 16pt at all times with line spacing up to at least 1.5 times.
 The text in main call to actions always needed a capital letter as it creates a more recognisable shape of each word.
 Even telephone numbers needed further consideration, as spelling out the number makes it more readable.
 In addition to this the two variations tested shades of colour, most notably a bright yellow against an earthy yellow.
 We looked at the use of highlighting information, the justification of text, boldness of fonts and underlines or italics.
 Then finally we tested the different stocks for the print, we tested the weight by ranging from 150gsm to 300gsm and the finish by using coated and uncoated.
 We had all of these ideas around the design, which where great and really interesting to work with however the main question still remained: could the audience use the materials?

-On the day of the workshop we presented the following: an adapted brand, posters, sign up forms, leaflets and website.
+On the day of the workshop we presented the following: an adapted brand, posters, roller banners, sign up forms, leaflets and website.
 After an initial scare, with the first opinion being “I hate them all!” while presenting the new adapted brand, the workshop ran very well.
 It turns out the first person to comment had trouble seeing things on black backgrounds and didn’t quite understand it was just the logo we were analysing.
 Phew!
 But in all seriousness we found some really valuable pieces of information, for example one shade of yellow was better at distance and the other was better close up.

 Mixing the colours up in sections helped give the readers eyes a rest, which made focussing on longer passages of text easier.
 Messaging needed to be short, sharp and punchy.
 If it looks like it’s going to take a long time to read they probably won’t read it.
 Underlines and italics confuse things and a consistent use of a font weight helps.
 This means the eye doesn’t need to re-focus.
 Equally we found that the uncoated and heavy stocks helped make it much easier to use.
 This feedback, along with the many other pieces, gave us so much insightful information that otherwise we would never of had.